Art2Action Inc., in collaboration with the University of South Florida (USF-Tampa), presents THIS Bridge…

-The primary activities will include performances, workshops and academic events.
-Lebanese American theatre artist, Andrea Assaf, will be Artist-in-Residence and guest faculty with the USF School of Theatre & Dance.
-For the presenting series, beginning Spring 2014 and continuing through the 2014-15 season AND BEYOND, Art2Action will co-curate a series of residencies with artists who demonstrate artistic excellence across a variety of aesthetics and disciplines.
+Lebanese American theatre artist, Andrea Assaf, serves as Artist-in-Residence and guest faculty with the USF School of Theatre & Dance, and lead curator for the program.
+For the presenting series, Art2Action co-curates a series of residencies with artists who demonstrate artistic excellence across a variety of aesthetics and disciplines.
 The goals of this series are to educate, provoke, surprise, move, and inspire.
-The inclusion of artists with both traditional and complex identities will work to dispel stereotypes, counter mainstream media images and Arab-Muslim conflation, and stimulate transformation of attitudes, views and relationships across communities.
-In alignment with Art2Action’s mission, artistic presentations will followed by opportunities for academic discourse and intra-community dialogue about gender, including contemporary Arab and Muslim feminisms, identity, and U.S. policy.
+The inclusion of artists with both traditional and complex identities works to dispel stereotypes, counter mainstream media images and Arab-Muslim conflation, and stimulate transformation of attitudes, views and relationships across communities.
+In alignment with Art2Action’s mission, artistic presentations are always followed by opportunities for academic discourse and intra-community dialogue about gender, including contemporary Arab and Muslim feminisms, identity, and U.S. policy.

 We launched the presenting series in SPRING 2014, with the following guest artists: